+Happy 57th, Murph! (that ain't right).
+Glad to see No. 3 taking a more active role in the organization, one that will continue in 2013.
 The Braves will celebrate one of their all-time greats on July 11 with Dale Murphy Night.
 The first 20,000 fans attending the Braves-Reds game will receive a Murph bobblehead.

 Nice piece by baseball scribe Tyler Kepner on Murph's last chance to be voted into Cooperstown before going to the veteran's committee.
 The story points out a couple interesting factors not often considered in HOF debates, including this: The ballot lists integrity, sportsmanship and character among the factors for voters to consider.
 Chad Murphy says...
 Continue Reading →